April travel insurance USA review: detailed analysis of coverage, limits and pricing

 • No adjustment based on destination.
 USA priced like Europe

-• Assistance lacks detail.
-No clear mention of direct billing or hospital network
+• Assistance details remain vague.
+No clear mention of direct billing or a hospital network

 • Optional upgrade adds $50,000.
 Still limited

-• High price compared to competitors offering $500,000 to $2M medical for less
+• High price compared to competitors offering $500,000 to $2M in medical coverage for less

 What does April travel insurance actually cover?